 Peel the pumpkin and cut it into 1 inch cubes.
-Heat the cube in boiling water for 1-2 minutes.
+Heat the cubes in boiling water for 1-2 minutes.
 Pack in jars with 1 inch headspace.

 Process pints for 55 minutes, quarts for 1 hour 30 minutes at 11 pounds of pressure on a dial gauge canner.
 Adjust for altitude if needed.
 See “Canning Pumpkin” for more detailed instructions.